What is the meaning of weasel coffee?

 Kopi luwak coffee

-Kopi Luwak coffee is the most exclusive (and expensive) coffee in the world.
+Kopi Luwak coffee is the world’s most exclusive (and expensive) coffee.
 The unusual method of production is the main reason for its high price.
 It is made from coffee beans that have been partially digested and excreted by the Indonesian palm civet.
 Yes, it sounds disgusting, but don’t worry!
 During processing, the outer layer of the coffee bean is removed, and the remaining beans are thoroughly cleaned before being roasted and delivered to you.